 That’s when the Agent banged on the bus window to get our attention as he had forgotten to check we had returned the keys.
 Sure enough, they were safe in my pocket …oops.
 That’s how swift the process is.
 It’s easy to miss a step!
 10mins later we were at our terminal.

-We had got a pretty good deal on upgrading all our flight (4 legs in total) to Premium Economy (or Comfort Plus which is Delta’s name for Premium Economy) It was just over £200 ($280) to upgrade all 4 flights to Premium so around £50 per flight.
-And when Virgin are charging £30 a flight for seat upgrades it seemed a pretty good deal.
+We had got a pretty good deal on upgrading all our flights (4 legs in total) to Premium Economy (or Comfort Plus which is Delta’s name for Premium Economy) It was just over £200 ($280) to upgrade all 4 flights to Premium so around £50 per flight.
+And when Virgin is charging £30 a flight for seat upgrades it seemed a pretty good deal.

 However, we feel we got quite a bit for our money on the Virgin Flight but as the Delta was a Domestic flight we were not expecting quite as good value on the Delta flight.

 Check-in and Boarding.

 For check-in, we were required to go through the standard Check-in desk.
 But there was almost zero queues at any desk and in minutes we were headed for security.
 We had a quick coffee and utilized the Airport wifi before heading to the gate.

 We were assigned to Sky Priority so were one of the first on (and off) the Plane.
 Our Exit row seats were right at the door and we simply got on the plane and sat down.
 So far the day had been very effortless.
 Not usual for an Airport.